Welcome to Recallection

 iPhone: notifications only work after you install the app from /install (Add to Home Screen).
 Plain Safari can't show them.

-Any free-text reply from a confirmed recipient — "running late", "call you at 5" — is passed along to you by email and a banner alert on your phone, and saved so you have a record.
+Any free-text reply from a confirmed recipient — "running late", "call you at 5" — is passed along to you by text, email, and a banner alert on your phone, and saved so you have a record.
 The recipient sees a short "passed along to your caregiver" confirmation.
 Note this is a heads-up, not an emergency page: if they actually need help they should reply 2 (or your custom "I need help" label), which alerts you immediately and starts the backup chain.
-A free-text message you miss still escalates through the normal no-response backstop.
+If you've turned on no-response alerts for that check-in, a free-text message you miss still escalates through the no-response backstop too.

 Beyond the per-check-in alert, Recallection watches for a longer silence: if a confirmed recipient who's still being sent check-ins doesn't acknowledge any of them for about a week, you get a one-time "they've gone quiet" email and banner so it doesn't slip by.
 It re-arms automatically the next time they reply.
 This is informational (no SMS, no backup-chain page) — a nudge to reach out directly.